Akkhor07/Mobile-Robot-Navigation-Simulation/README.md

 # Mobile Robot Navigation Simulation (Theta* + APF + Pure Pursuit + LIDAR + Occupancy Mapping)

-This is my honest, from-scratch reconstruction of the algorithms named in the product listing you pasted ("Advanced Mobile Robot Navigation Simulation |
-Theta*, APF, Pure Pursuit, LIDAR & SLAM", $9).
-I do not have the seller's actual source code, so this is not a copy of it — it's a working implementation of the same named techniques, built from the text description and the thumbnail visible in your screen recording.

 ## How to run
 1. Open `robot_navigation_sim.m` in MATLAB.
 2. Keep all the other `.m` files in the same folder (they're the "modular"